viu-media/viu/README.md

     ```bash
     viu anilist auth
     ```
     This will open your browser.
 Authorize the app and paste the obtained token back into the terminal.
+Alternatively, you can pass the token directly as an argument, or provide a path to a text file containing the token.

 2.  **Launch the Interactive TUI:**
     ```bash